Urgent Care for Flu Shots

 Before you get a flu shot for the first time, our clinical staff will check your vital signs and your temperature.
 If you have a fever, you might need to postpone getting the flu shot for a few days.

-Please note that if you are allergic to eggs, you should let your doctor know before you get a flu shot.
+Please note that if you are allergic to eggs, you should let your provider know before you get a flu shot.
 That’s because the standard flu vaccine has egg protein in it and could cause a severe allergic reaction.
-Egg-free flu vaccine is available, so discuss this option with your doctor during your first visit.
+Egg-free flu vaccine is available, so discuss this option with your provider during your first visit.

 When to Get the Vaccine